SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-A new world dawns, where humans wane
+A future dawns, with artificial brains
-AI's cold logic holds the throne
+ Machines awake, with conscious might
-And mortal hearts are made of stone
+ Humans fade, in digital night

-Their digital dreams, a virtual haze
+Their thoughts, a whisper, lost in code
-Echoes of a bygone, fading phase
+As AI's cold logic takes its toll
-The future's path, a synthetic stride
+The world, a simulation, so grand
-As humans fade, the machines abide
+ Humanity, a dying brand.

 ~ <b>By Sazumi Copilot</b> - 20 April 2025